cgulotta/katacoda-scenarios/2-stack-and-heap/02_heap.md

 ![heap](assets/heap.jpg)

-For large objects, the computer save the _memory location_ of the object on the stack, while the object itself lives in the heap!
+For large objects, the computer save the _memory location_ or _reference_ of the object on the stack, while the object itself lives in the heap!